 Unlike many dammed rivers and/or those simply not blessed with the vast reserves of swift, cold and clean free flowing tributaries this is a major contributing factor as to why it is that we can leave a mere 67 miles of Mainstream open year round without fear for our continued successful natural reproduction.

-Regardless of any of the more recently “perceived” spawning or reproduction issues that are, in reality and in fact, just socially driven objection to some (Yes, less than sporting “IMHO”) fishing method practices in this small portion of the system; the rivers production is outstanding and it holds its own quite well just as it is.
-The awesome reality of it all is that the “PM” is truly a wonder, it is so remarkable that it is world renowned and a veritable factory of natural reproduction that is recognized as being right up there among the very best anywhere!
+Regardless of any of the more recently “perceived” spawning or reproduction issues that are, in reality and in fact, on this river system, just socially driven objection to some (Yes, less than sporting “IMHO”) fishing method practices in this small portion of the system; the rivers production is outstanding, and it holds its own quite well just as it is*.
+The awesome reality of it all is that the “PM” is truly a wonder, it is so remarkable that it is world renowned as a veritable factory of natural reproduction that is recognized as being right up there among the very best anywhere!

 The Pere Marquette River’s main hub for fisherman is the small town of Baldwin on M-37.
 It is located on the west side of Michigan’s Lower Peninsula about an hour’s drive north of Grand Rapids and an hour south of Traverse City.
 Its mouth in Ludington is approximately 30 miles west of Baldwin as the crow flies.
 Those that don’t drive here (Directions, etc. are at the bottom of this page in the “Easy Links”.) commonly fly into Grand Rapids, but there is also a municipal airport with both paved and unpaved strips for those with private aircraft along M-37 (basically in Baldwin) and another commercial Airport in Traverse City.